CleanCut/rust_programming/README.md

 ## Install Rust

 Rust 1.31.0 or newer is required for this course!
+The latest stable version is recommended (1.33.0 at the time this was written).

 - Go to [rust-lang.org](https://rust-lang.org) and click on the `Get Started` button and follow the instructions to install Rust for your operating system.